 Base Ticket 2-Day 1-Park per day – $213.95 Use this for either of the other itineraries, one park a day or Both days at one park.
 It is one park a day but they do not have to be different.

 A three-day trip is for those that really want to see it all and fully immerse themselves in the Disney experience.
 If you want a slower-paced trip where you just see a few attractions a day or need to get around at a slower pace for whatever reason, then you may need a 3-day trip to get it all in.

 This works very well with a Disney hotel especially the Grand Californian where you have direct access to Disney California Adventure.
-Park Hopper tickets really come into their own here and the price starts to get to the point it’s a no brainer.
+Park Hopper tickets really come into their own here and the price starts to get to the point it’s a no-brainer.

 Will, we see everything? – With Park hopper tickets if you want to you can cram in just about everything imaginable into three days.
-As with any trip to Disneyland you will miss seasonal attractions and there are always characters and little bits of detail you will miss but anything noteworthy will be ticked off and no major ride, attraction or meet and greet will be missed.
+As with any trip to Disneyland, you will miss seasonal attractions and there are always characters and little bits of detail you will miss but anything noteworthy will be ticked off and no major ride, attraction, or meet and greet will be missed.
 Most headline attractions will be ridden more than once.
 You really can’t ride Space mountain too many times.

 Alternatively, if you are planning a slower-paced trip then while you will not get to see everything, with three whole days you are going to bag most things of note.
-Three days is a very long time to spend in, what are actually quite small parks.
+Three days is a very long time to spend in, which are actually quite small parks.

 One Major advantage of three days or more is the increased opportunities to try more dining options.
 With fewer days the temptation is to hit the fast-food options and just eat to satisfy hunger.
 With longer in the parks the options open up and you can try more specialized dining such as the Blue bayou or the Character meals.